andKhokhlov/andKhokhlov/README.md

 🕖In my free time, I take courses, read documentation and (think up yourself);

-Skills:  JS / HTML / CSS
+Skills:  JS,TS / HTML / CSS Angular

 - 🔭 I’m currently working on Over the study of JS
 - 🌱 I’m currently learning in college for the specialization "Information systems and programming"